parallella/pal/README.md

 [p_tanh()](src/math/p_tanh.c)         | hyperbolic tangent

 ##DSP
-The digital signal processing (dsp) funtions are similar to the math functions in that they are single threaded vectorized functions intended to run on a single base.
+The digital signal processing (dsp) functions are similar to the math functions in that they are single threaded vectorized functions intended to run on a single base.
 Also, just like the math functions they take in pointers for input/output arguments and a separate variable to indicate the size of the